Documentation for the MoonBooth SEO Theme for Hugo

 The first line will tell Hugo to go ahead and actually use the theme.

 The second line tells Hugo that we’re not using any taxonomies.
-If you want to use this theme with Hugo taxonomies, feel free to add the relevant code to your site (including updating this part of config.toml
+If you want to use this theme with Hugo taxonomies, feel free to add the relevant code to your site (including updating this part of hugo.toml

 ).